 I have also failed with Scrum.
 We don’t usually gloat about our failures, but if we are good, we learn from them, and my philosophy reflects those learnings, too.

 My philosophy: Pragmatic, not dogmatic.
 Scrum implements a mindset.
 If you share the mindset, you’ll love Scrum and you’ll do great things with it.
 So many people see Scrum just as a set of practices, or worse still, just a set of rules to be followed.
 So they argue over the small stuff, without seeing the bigger picture.
 How do you get past that to focus on working together to create great new products and features?
 I have developed an approach to Scrum and to working with people, which encourages active collaboration and discourages senseless debate.
 You and your team(s) will have fun doing Scrum while you do great work!

 My energizing trainings: “Your workshop changed my career!”
 “I have never seen my people so engaged!”
 “I wouldn’t have believed my people could come up with such great solutions to our problems in such a short period of time!”
 “I would not have believed that a three day training could have such a huge impact!”
 “My wife noticed after the first day that I was happier than I have been in months!” — Actual feedback from participants or their top managers from my first public workshop in 2007 to my most recent in 2014.
 You can draw your own conclusions, right?

 My commitment to Switzerland: I live in Zurich.
-Next to English, I speak and train in three languages (D/F/I).
-I even understand Mundart (well, from here to Reusstal!) and can pronounce chäseküechli!
+Next to English, I speak and train in all three official languages (D/F/I).
+I even understand Mundart (well, from here to the Reusstal!) and can pronounce chäseküechli!
 While I travel the world to bring home experience with other cultures and help Scrum get started in new places, my focus is my local market.
 My commitment to Switzerland is my commitment to you, to help you solve your challenges to become successful!

 Does this message resonate with you?
 If so, it’s time to: